-- New first-time freshmen seeking admission to the academic and technical programs are required to submit College Test (ACT) scores.
+- New first-time freshmen seeking admission to academic programs are required to submit American College Test (ACT) scores.
 The Scholastic Aptitude Test (SAT) score report may be submitted in lieu of the ACT score. - Non-traditional students (age 25 or older) are not required to take the ACT unless they are planning to enter into a specific program that requires it.
-Non-traditional students who have not taken the ACT or SAT will be required to take a placement test to determine course entry.
+Non-traditional students who have not taken the ACT or SAT will be placed in developmental English and Math courses.

-Applicants who have not taken the ACT may take the institution's residual test on one of the established test dates set by the institution's Testing Center prior to registration.
-(Test dates are available on the SUSLA website).
+International students who have not taken the ACT/SAT will be granted provisional admission.
+These students will be required to take the institution's ACT residual on one of the established test dates set by the institution's Testing Center prior to registration.
+(Test dates are available on the SUSLA Testing Center webpage).